Illuminating the Self

 Storm to Calm: Rockall (2019) is one of a series of kinetic sculptures made by Carnie that are triggered by visitors as they walk through the exhibition.
 These pieces reflect on the nature of epilepsy, are concerned with balance and stability and how this can be interrupted and realigned.
 Carnie states: “The role of the audience is critical, as they form a part of the work triggering some of the sculptures’ actions.
 While focused upon the CANDO research, epilepsy is not an isolated condition, its effects are social as well as medical.
 While the optogenetics research using light to control cells in living tissue may have an impact beyond epilepsy and upon us all.”

-The Enlightened (2015) suite is a series of monotypes, produced jointly by Aldworth and Carnie.
+The Enlightened (2015) suite is a series of monotypes, produced jointly by Aldworth and Carnie as an earlier exploration of the work of the CANDO team.
 In this work, Carnie contributes a human setting, a sense of self as viewed through science while Aldworth portrays the workings of the brain through delicate and urgent line work – a thought happening or a neutron firing.